-We intend to meet our long-term liquidity needs through cash flow from operations and the issuance of equity and debt securities, including common stock, preferred stock and notes.
+We intend to meet our long-term liquidity needs through cash flow from operations and the issuance of equity and debt securities, including common stock, preferred stock and notes, and draws from our Revolving Credit Facility.
 Where possible, we also may issue limited partnership interests in our Operating Partnership to acquire properties from existing owners seeking a tax-deferred transaction.
 We expect to issue equity and debt securities at times when we believe that we can reinvest the proceeds of such an offering in accretive property acquisitions.
-We may also issue common stock to permanently finance properties that were previously financed by debt securities.
+We may also issue common stock to permanently finance properties that were previously financed by debt securities or draws from our Revolving Credit Facility.
 However, we cannot assure you that we will have access to the capital markets at times and on terms that are acceptable to us.
 Our ability to access the capital markets and to obtain other financing arrangements is also significantly limited by our focus on serving the regulated cannabis industry.
 Our investment guidelines provide that our aggregate borrowings (secured and unsecured) will not exceed 50% of the cost of our tangible assets at the time of any new borrowing, subject to our board of directors' discretion.

-We have filed an automatic shelf registration statement, which may permit us, from time to time, to offer and sell common stock, preferred stock, warrants, debt securities and other securities to the extent necessary or advisable to meet our liquidity needs.
+We intend to file an automatic shelf registration statement, which may permit us, from time-to-time, to offer and sell common stock, preferred stock, warrants, debt securities and other securities to the extent necessary or advisable to meet our liquidity needs.

-Capital raising activities by U.S. REITs experienced a steep decline in 2022, with that decline more pronounced in the second half of 2022.
-According to the National Association of Real Estate Investment Trusts, Inc. ("NAREIT"), U.S. REITs raised \$41.5 billion in debt and equity during 2022, compared to \$133.6 billion in 2021, representing the lowest level since 2009.
+Capital raising activities by U.S. REITs continued to increase in 2024 with \$85 billion of capital raised compared to \$62 billion in 2023.
+According to the National Association of Real Estate Investment Trusts, Inc. ("NAREIT"), U.S. REIT 2024 capital raising was higher than 2022 and 2023, but remained lower than 2019-2021 levels.

-Recently, financial markets have been volatile in general, which has also significantly reduced our access to capital.
+Financial markets for REITs and the cannabis industry have been volatile in general for an extended period of time, which has also significantly reduced our access to capital.
+This has contributed to a significant decrease in our investments in new properties in 2023 and 2024.
 If sustained, this would have a material adverse effect on our business, financial condition and results of operations, including our ability to continue to make acquisitions of new properties and fund investments for improvements at existing properties.